kyma-project/api-gateway/docs/contributor/04-40-cors-policy-design.md

 **Decision**
 \
 We have decided that the go to default values should be empty, meaning secure-by-default configuration.
-The transition to that that default should be gradual, with staying with current CORS configration for now.
+The transition to that default should be gradual, with staying with current CORS configuration for now.

 ### CORS headers sanitization